slink-ws/asciidoc2confluence/README.md

 For debugging purposes you can print converted document onto STDOUT in case of publishing error.
 Use `--debug` argument for this.

+*NOTE*: From now on `DOCUMENT-SPACE` parameter is not used to specify document's space in confluence.
+This means, that confluence space to work with should be provided with `--space` command-line argument.
+Which, in turn, means that all the input files should go to the same confluence space.

 ## Cleaning up Confluence space(s)
 You can clean up _space_ in confluence before publishing pages.
 For this use `--clean=SPACE1,SPACE2` command-line